ghuntley/monorepo/web/blog/posts/emacs-is-underrated.md

 One of the core properties of Emacs is that it is *introspective* and *self-documenting*.

-For a simple example: A few years ago, I had just switched over to using [EXWM][], the Emacs X Window Manager.
-To launch applications I was using a program called Helm, which is similar in spirit to dmenu, that let me select installed programs interactively and press
-<kbd>RET</kbd> to execute them.
+For example: A few years ago, I had just switched over to using [EXWM][], the Emacs X Window Manager.
+To launch applications I was using an Emacs program called Helm that let me select installed programs interactively and press <kbd>RET</kbd> to execute them.

-Helm was very useful - until I discovered that if I tried to open a second terminal emulator while one was already running, it would display an error:
+This was very useful - until I discovered that if I tried to open a second terminal window, it would display an error:

     Error: urxvt is already running